kakitone/MetaFinisherSC/README.md

-### Introduction ###
-To run the tool, you should have input files(contigs.fasta, raw_reads.fasta) in destinedFolder.
-The tool will first run through FinisherSC to generate improved2.fasta to destinedFolder.
-Then it will go through the newly added functions suitable for metagenomics study and the final output file is **abun.fasta**
-The command to run MetaFinisherSC to use 20 threads(-par 20) is thus as follows.

-        python finisherSCCoreLib/finisherSC.py -par 20 destinedFolder/ mummerPath/

-        python aSplitter.py -par 20 -rp improved2.fasta -ar True -rs 0 -rd True destinedFolder/ mummerPath/

-A test set is located here https://www.dropbox.com/sh/slahcgv55037aiv/AAAzkaP6HILdBlH2G_xapKYHa?dl=0

-If you have enough computing resources, you can run

-        python finisherSCCoreLib/finisherSC.py -par 48 destinedFolder/ mummerPath/

-        python aSplitter.py -par 48 -rp improved2.fasta destinedFolder/ mummerPath/

 ### Example ###
-Below is a step by step example on running MetaFinisherSC on the testset provided.
+Below is a step by step example on running MetaFinisherSC on the testset provided(for simplicity we use the only long read mode here).

 1. Clone MetaFinisherSC